 For example, to help limit acne in your puppy, try the following at home:

-Alternatively, try using this organic witch hazel with aloe gel to wipe your puppy’s face after washing.
+Alternatively, try using a witch hazel with aloe gel to wipe your puppy’s face after washing.
 Both witch hazel and aloe vera are antiseptic.
 Witch hazel is astringent and aloe gel is skin soothing and healing.

 - It is also a good habit to clean your puppy’s chin and mouth after each meal.